By: Allison Weder

 How does it work?
 A typical prehab program enhances the effects of post-surgical rehabilitation by training the muscles in advance, for the exercises and activities you will need to do post-operatively.
 A session usually involves a warm-up, cardiovascular activity, resistance training, flexibility exercises, and practice in the use of walking aides such as crutches and walkers, if necessary.
 Paired with a highly effective post-surgical program, prehabilitation helps to restore range of motion, strength, and function to the joint quickly and effectively, getting you back to doing the things you love.

-Advanced Physical Therapy Center, now part of the Phoenix Physical Therapy family, uses a prehabilitation program for many of its patients preparing for orthopedic surgery.
+Phoenix Physical Therapy uses a prehabilitation program for many of its patients preparing for orthopedic surgery.
 Shelley Hanchett, PT, CHT says, “Prehab allows the patient the opportunity to learn the exercises and expectations BEFORE surgery and to practice those exercises that are crucial to proper healing and restoration of function.
 Prehab can better prepare the patient for the active role they will need to take to have the best possible outcome from the surgery.
 This is also a great opportunity to meet the therapist and build a relationship that helps to support the patient during the tough weeks directly following the surgery.”

-Hanchett says the prehabilitation program at Advanced PT also involves specific training for toilet, bed, and car transfers along with individualized information to help you negotiate the unique aspects of your home.
-Hanchett goes on to say, the highly trained therapists at Advanced PT teach their prehab patients the signs of infection and blood clots, including the proper actions to take if any post-operative issues come up.
-Pain management and the use of ice are also included in Advanced PT’s comprehensive program.
+Hanchett says the prehabilitation program at Phoenix also involves specific training for toilet, bed, and car transfers along with individualized information to help you negotiate the unique aspects of your home.
+Hanchett goes on to say, the highly trained therapists at Phoenix teach their prehab patients the signs of infection and blood clots, including the proper actions to take if any post-operative issues come up.
+Pain management and the use of ice are also included in the comprehensive program.

 If you have questions about our prehabilitation program or would like to tour one of our clinics contact one of our locations near you.